nume-crypto/docs/nume/what-is-it.md

 - Minting NFTs
 - Transferring assets to other users
-- Depositing assets to nume (ie. ERC20 tokens)
+- Bridging assets to nume (ie. ERC20 tokens)
 - Buying and selling assets

 2. Retrieve data about current state and historical transactions